georgerichardson/scrape-right/README.md

 ## Purpose:
 We are a sub project under wider data for [democracy](https://medium.com/data-for-democracy/origin-story-b740f14ca6ed#.ixjfjveq) umbrella.
 Scrape-right is a work in progress tool which will be used to crawl online communities of the alt-right/fringe-right.
 If you have ideas for analysis you would like to do, let us know!

 ## How can you help?
+* Provide feedback on any of our open issues or open new ones.
+* Browse our `help wanted` issues.
+See if there is anything that interests you.
 * Volunteer to build a spider.
   * Do not worry if you do not have previous experience, there are lots of helpful people in our group chat.
 Checkout `scrape_right/spiders/example.py` to get a feel for how a basic spider works.
   * If you already know what site you'd like to work on.
 Open a pull request stating what you would like to work on.
 This is a good way solicit for feedback and prevent multiple people from working on the same thing.
 Ask in slack if you need any help with this.
-* Provide feedback on any of our open issues or open new ones.
-* Browse our `help wanted` issues.
-See if there is anything that interests you.
 * Experience with scrapy and willing to answer questions?
 Come hang out in slack
 * Help us standardize and store our data.
-* Submit pull request with additions or feedback on our list of communities we're targeting.
 * Let us know how you'd like to use this data for your own analysis.
 Suggestions for new sources/metadata you'd like to see to facilitate your analysis.
 * We welcome all input or ideas you may have.